Planning a Cruise from Nassau: What You Need to Know

 Planning a Cruise from Nassau -Booking

-Currently Royal of Caribbean is sailing from Nassau on the Adventure of the Seas.
+Currently, Royal Caribbean is sailing from Nassau on the Adventure of the Seas.
 (Celebrity is also scheduled to sail from St. Martaan.)
-For the near future, at least, all passengers (currently 16 years and older) must show proof of being fully vaccinated for the Covid-19 virus prior to boarding.
+For the near future, at least, all passengers (currently 16 years and older) must show proof of full vaccination against COVID-19 prior to boarding.
 The ships will also be sailing with reduced capacity.

-You can book your cruise directly through Royal Caribbean or your travel agent.
-(If you need a travel agent recommendation let me know in the comments below).
+You can book your cruise directly through Royal Caribbean or through your travel agent.
 Make sure to factor in your airfare costs when considering your cruise budget.

 Entry into the Bahamas – What is required?